 LendingClub also offers two options for their business loans–Loans and Lines of Credit.
 There is no prepayment penalty on either loan type.

 With the Loan, the proceeds can be used to purchase equipment, hire new employees, consolidate debt, expand your current location, or expand to a new location.
-You can borrow as much is $300,000, on a fixed rate loan with a term of anywhere from 1 to 5 years.
+You can borrow as much as $300,000, on a fixed-rate loan with a term of anywhere from 1 to 5 years.
 There is an origination fee of between 0.99% and 6.99% of the loan amount.